-Graph: Security Council Resolutions by Country - Displacement/Gender References
+Security Council Resolution Graph by Country - Displacement

-The Security Council can address the protection and assistance rights and needs of refugee and IDP women and girls through language in its resolutions.
+The Security Council must comprehensively address the protection and assistance rights and needs of refugee and IDP women and girls.
 Boxes 12.2 - 12.4 highlight good practice extracts on displacement from resolutions on Haiti, Chad & CAR, and DRC.